gouravkhator/previte/README.md

 Playing around with Preact and Vite.

-> **NOTE: Currently, we need to make the whole thing work in development mode** My approach is to make the ViteJS do the development caching in `build` folder.
+> This `vite-plugin-pwa` branch uses `vite-plugin-pwa` for the PWA functionality, but still there are some issues for PWA in the development mode.

 ## Checklist